When we woke up today, heavy rains were blowing all of the trees

 Most of the people on the train are much older and grayer than we are.
 It is too expensive for the backpacker.

 We finally got word that we could advance our train and we left around 12:30 which was 2½ hours late.
 But maybe one could say 26½ hours late!

 Each dining table has a foursome so we met a new couple at each meal.
 At lunch we met two ladies named Tina and Gail who have formed a travel club with others.
 They have been to a lot of places.
 We are always interested in where travelers choose to go when coming to the USA.

 They asked us if we had moved to Australia as many Americans were doing.
 No, we are just traveling through.

 They thanked us for coming to Australia and supporting tourism.
-So many people are cancelling their trips due to the bushfires.
+So many people are canceling their trips due to the bushfires.
 This kind of adds to their misery.
-Sadly, most of the money goes to prevention, education, etc. and not to the poor people who have lost their homes and businesses.
+Sadly, most of the money raised for the bushfires goes to prevention, education, etc. and not to the poor people who have lost their homes and businesses.

 It has been hot and dry throughout Australia.
 Many communities are on water restrictions.
 Gail had not mowed her grass in one year.

 On the train we ate our meals in the Queen Adelaide Restaurant.
 She was married to William IV of England.
 The city of Adelaide is named after her.